 13 Remember Abraham, Isaac, and Israel, your servants, to whom you swore by your own self, and said to them, ‘I will multiply your offspring like the stars of the sky, and all this land that I have spoken of I will give to your offspring, and they shall inherit it forever.’ ”

 14 So the Lord turned away from the destruction which he said he would do to his people.

 15 Moses turned, and went down from the mountain, with the two tablets of the covenant in his hand; tablets that were written on both sides.
 They were written on one side and on the other.
 16 The tablets were the work of God, and the writing was the writing of God, engraved on the tablets.

-17 When Joshua heard the noise of the people as they shouted, he said to Moses, “There is the noise of war in the camp.”
+17 When Joshua heard the noise of the people as they shouted, he said to Moses, “There is the sound of war in the camp.”

 18 He said,

 “It is not the voice of those who shout for victory.